ahmedsomaa/mobile-systems/assignments/assignment-7/README.md

 # Assignemnt 7

-A simple app to expose custome android native modules.
+A simple app to expose custom android native modules.

 ## How to use ?